beginning of content

 The main symptom of conjunctivitis is red or pink eyes, often with itching, watering or discomfort.

-If you have bacterial conjunctivitis, you may have yellow or green sticky discharge from the eyes, which can make the eyelids stick closed together, especially when you wake up from sleep.
+If you have bacterial conjunctivitis, you may also have yellow or green sticky discharge from the eyes.
+This can make your eyelids stick together, especially when you wake up from sleep.

 If you have viral conjunctivitis, one or both eyes might be affected, and the discharge is likely to be clear.

-If you have allergic conjunctivitis, both eyes are usually affected with a clear discharge, and you might also have hay-fever symptoms, such as an itchy nose, watery eyes and sneezing.
+If you have allergic conjunctivitis, both eyes are usually affected with a clear discharge.
+You might also have hay fever symptoms, such as an itchy nose, watery eyes and sneezing.
+Symptoms can be all year round or at certain times of the year (seasonal).

 If you have conjunctivitis, you might also: